jindrichmynarz/dissertation/parts/results_rescal.md

 The evaluation results of these feature pairs are shown in [Table @tbl:additional-features].
 In case of `rdf:type` we included the links to classes of public contracts and bidders.
 The `skos:broaderTransitive` property adds the hierarchical relations in CPV, thus emulating the query expansion described in [Section @sec:query-expansion].
-The `skos:related` property brings in the qualifying concepts from the supplementary vocabulary of CPV.[^In order to be able to qualify the CPV concepts proxy concepts were used instead of directly linking the concepts from contracts as in the other evaluated cases.]
+The `skos:related` property brings in the qualifying concepts from the supplementary vocabulary of CPV.^[In order to be able to qualify the CPV concepts proxy concepts were used instead of directly linking the concepts from contracts as in the other evaluated cases.]
 We achieved the best improvement in all evaluated metrics with the `rov:orgActivity` property that associates bidders with concepts from the NACE classification in the Business Register, as covered in [Section @sec:ares].

 Additional feature               HR@10    MRR@10     CC@10    LTP@10